agathis-project/salix-arctica/README.md

   this allows uC access to the eeprom when V3P3 is down.

-- level translation and power down separation between uC and uP sides of the I2C-TRUNK is implemented with Q2A,B MOSFET.
+- level translation and power down separation between uC and uP sides of the I2C-TRUNK is implemented with Q2A,B MOSFET:
+   - I2C signals on either side is pulled high by their respective pull-ups.
+   - I2C signals on either side cannot exceed their respective pull-up as the MOSFET is turned off when the channel voltage is VSB3P3 or higher.

 - I2C-TRUNK root pull-up is:
   - 6.67K in active mode.